AnkurSheel/ankursheel_website/src/ankursheel_website/content/posts/2021/2021-07-25-make-code-reviews-stress-free/make-code-reviews-stress-free.md

 ---

-_This is an edited version of an article I originally wrote for the First AML Product & Engineering blog.
-You can read the [original version here](https://firstaml.dev/blog/how-we-made-our-code-reviews-stress-free)_.
+_This is an edited version of an article I originally wrote for the First AML Product & Engineering blog. ~~You can read the [original version here](https://firstaml.dev/blog/how-we-made-our-code-reviews-stress-free)_.~~

 Code reviews can be stressful for both parties.
-The person being reviewed puts their code for everyone to see and potentially judge.
+The person being reviewed puts their code out there for everyone to see and potentially judge.
 In contrast, the person reviewing feels the pressure to maintain quality without coming across as harsh.

-There is a lot of advice on the interwebs about conducting effective code reviews.
+There is a lot of advice on the interwebs about how to conduct effective code reviews.
 A lot of it is focused on avoiding nitpicking.
 It's good advice and has resulted in a cottage industry of automated tools to enforce code standards.

 However, computers are still not good at some things, like suggesting good variable names.
-We can lose out on some good suggestions by only talking about blockers in a code review.
+By only talking about blockers in a code review, we can lose out on some good suggestions.
 It's a classic case of throwing out the baby with the bathwater.

 ## Inspiration